 - A 5-year follow-up of Life after stroke II - Project Manager: Susanne Guidetti

 - ReWORK - a person-centered work-oriented rehabilitation: Design and evaluation of a complex intervention using innovative participatory methods - Project Managers: Eric Asaba, Gunilla Eriksson

 - CARE-WORKS (Caregiving & Aging Reimagined for Europe - Work for Respect, Knowledge, and Sustainability) - Project Managers: Eric Asaba, Lisette Farias

-- F @ ce 2.0 - Implementation and evaluation and of a new model for a person-centered, ICT-based and interdisciplinary rehabilitation intervention for people with stroke - Project Manager: Susanne Guidetti
+- F @ ce 2.0 - Implementation and evaluation of a global new model for a person-centered, ICT-based and teambased interdisciplinary rehabilitation intervention for people with stroke - Project Manager: Susanne Guidetti

 - Participation in everyday life after stroke in Uganda - A randomized controlled trial of a family-centered intervention using the mobile phone as support in rehabilitation - Project Manager: Susanne Guidetti